 What is Caripill?
 Caripill tablet is essentially a Carica papaya leaf extract.
 The Carica papaya contains enzyme papain.
 Papain is proteolytic in nature and can digest non-living proteins.
 This enzyme improves digestion, while papain is used to treat less digestion disorders.
 Papaya leaves helps in the digestion of proteins, carbohydrates and fats.
 They are also helpful in curing ulcers.
 Due to its alkaline nature and disintegrating properties, it is used in the treatment of Dyspesia.

-Precautions : Do not consuming while driving and no use of heavy machinery
+Do not consume while driving and no use of heavy machinery

 Caripill tablet is used to increase the platelet count in ailments like Thrombocytopenia (low platelet count) which is a major symptom of Dengue.
 Caripill tablet is a botanical drug that is also available as over-the-counter product.
 It is available both in the tablet and syrup form.
 Micro Labs Ltd manufactures “Caripill” as an antidote to the dengue.